• Fall Recipes

 • Pumpkin seeds - you want regular raw pumpkin seeds rather than those that have been salted or roasted.

-• Olive oil - I suggest using a good quality extra virgin olive oil as it has such a better flavour, and health benefits too!
+• Olive oil - I suggest using a good quality extra virgin olive oil as it has such a better flavor.

 • Ginger - use fresh ginger root rather than ginger powder.